Fahani/webrobocomp.github.io/page7.md

 ###Active Grammar-based Modeling

-AGM is the result of Luis Mansoís PhD thesis that ìdealt with making software systems for robots more scalable, flexible and easier to develop using software engineering for robotics [Ö] and enhancing active perception in robots using a grammar-based technique named active grammar-based modeling and a specially tailored novelty-detection algorithm named cognitive subtractionî[1](http://ljmanso.com/thesis.php).
+AGM is the result of Luis Manso‚Äôs PhD thesis that ‚Äúdealt with making software systems for robots more scalable, flexible and easier to develop using software engineering for robotics [‚Ä¶] and enhancing active perception in robots using a grammar-based technique named active grammar-based modeling and a specially tailored novelty-detection algorithm named cognitive subtraction‚Äù[1](http://ljmanso.com/thesis.php).
 To not extend much this post, you can check the working of the AGM on its [official website](http://ljmanso.com/agm/).
 We will target only that AGM proves to be a useful graphical tool to program rules and to test domains and problems, and its grammar has a reminiscent of the PDDL language (has a AGM to PDDL converter).
-Letís look at the same example as before but now in AGM:
+Let‚Äôs look at the same example as before but now in AGM:

 This would be the set of rules in a .aggl file: